 A primary thrust of the pro-abortion argument is that a 'fetus' is not a human being until it is born...until he/she leaves his/her mom's life support system.
 This argument is clearly very weak, since the age of survival of a new person has been pushed back all the way to 21 weeks with the birth of Amellia Taylor, born at 21 weeks, six days after conception.
-Clearly 'the fetus' is a human being at 21 weeks according to that way of defining a person, and as has been noted, the age will continue to drop as medical technology advances.
+Clearly 'the fetus' is a human being at 21 weeks according to that way of defining a person (survivability outside the womb), and as has been noted, the age will continue to drop as medical technology advances.
 However, that test of humanness - survivability outside the womb or survivability without a certain kind of life support - is fallacious.
 The thrust of the argument is that if a 'fetus' cannot live outside the womb, then it is not human.
 However, the issue is simply one of life support.
 The baby is provided life support by his/her mom while in the womb, but being dependent on life support is not what makes one human.

 The Continuum of Development Argument

 Is a newly conceived human less of a human being - or less valuable - than a 90 year old human being who will die within 24 hours?